- COVIDCert NI – Privacy Information

 - obtaining and analysis of data and other information in section 13 subsection (4).

-The COVID Certification Service supports a range of digital and non-digital services to enable citizens to evidence their COVID status to required standards (for the purpose of mitigating the rate of spread of COVID infection within NI, and as a result of international travel).
+The COVID Certification Service supports a range of digital and non-digital services to enable citizens to evidence their COVID status to required standards (for the purpose of mitigating the rate of spread of COVID infection within NI, and because of international travel).

 Some of the data processed relates to health data which is described as ‘special category data’.
 In relation to that processing, the following UK GDPR conditions apply: